jaekookang/jaekookang.github.io/_pages/about.md

   - /about.html
 ---

----

-ABOUT ME
-===

 <br />

-Hi, I'm Jaekoo.
-I'm a researcher and a developer in the domain of human speech production.
-Speaking is one of the primary function in human communication.
-Articulators such as the tongue 👅 and lips 👄 shape the output sound, which is ultimately delivered to the ear to the brain.
-Particularly, the continuous movement of articulators are decoded as a discrete concept in our mind.
-Isn't this super fascinating?
-This has motivated me to pursue my research interests and still I feel very much interested this "discrete infinity"<sup>1)</sup> in speech.
+Hi, I’m Jaekoo Kang, a researcher and developer specializing in human speech production.
+Speaking is a fundamental aspect of human communication, where articulators like the tongue and lips shape sounds that are transmitted to the ear and ultimately interpreted by the brain.
+What fascinates me most is how the continuous movement of articulators is perceived as discrete concepts in our minds—a phenomenon often described as “discrete infinity.”<sup>1)</sup> This captivating process has fueled my passion for research, and I remain deeply intrigued by the complexities of speech production and its limitless possibilities, especially when combined with computational modeling and AI.

 <br />